The continuum spectrum of nonrelativistic multi-frequency Proca stars

-In ultralight dark matter models, these states may leave imprints on galactic dynamics, potentially providing observational signatures of the underlying particle spin in astrophysical data.
-These results motivate future dynamical simulations to investigate the formation and survival of multi-frequency states in realistic cosmological and galactic environments, which will be the subject of a forthcoming paper.
+In conclusion, the existence and properties of multi-frequency states may provide a novel avenue to probe the particle spin through astrophysical observations, complementing more direct detection strategies based on polarization-dependent effects.
+These results motivate future dynamical simulations to investigate the formation and survival of multi-frequency states in realistic cosmological and galactic environments, which will be the subject of future work.